West Virginia Sales Tax Calculator 2026

 How This Calculator Works

-This calculator estimates West Virginia sales or use tax from four inputs: purchase amount, tax mode, municipal profile, and optional municipal-rate override.
+This calculator estimates West Virginia sales or use tax from transaction amount, amount type, tax mode, municipal profile, optional municipal-rate override, and optional tax-paid-elsewhere credit.
 In general taxable and prepared-food modes, it starts with West Virginia's 6.00% state base and then adds your municipal assumption.

 What You Need to Know